Philosophical Studies, forthcoming [pdf]

 + Chapter 6: Styles of belief

 Consider the belief that a single man in possession of a good fortune must be in want of a wife.
 To have this belief is to be disposed to act, react, think and feel in a pattern that a belief attributor would construe as living out the belief.
 However, while Mrs. Bennett and Mr. Darcy both wholeheartedly believe—and live out—Pride and Prejudice’s opening line, they are disposed to act, react, think and feel as if rich men must want wives in dramatically different ways.
-Conceptual machinery provided by Eric Schwitzgebel, Heidi Maibom, and Peter Godfrey-Smith can be adapted to account for the capacity of belief attributors to recognize that different people have different styles of believing.
+Conceptual machinery provided by Eric Schwitzgebel, Heidi Maibom, and Peter Godfrey-Smith can be combined and adapted to account for the capacity of belief attributors to recognize that different people have different styles of believing.

 + Chapter 7: Interpretivism, intersubjectivity, and norms

 Ryleans usually hold beliefs to be fixed in relation to a metaphysically governing norm of interpretation.
 However, work by philosophers and psychologists has revealed that human practices of belief attribution are governed by a rich diversity of normative standards.
 Ryleans thus face a dilemma: either give up on the idea that belief is constitutively normative or countenance a context-sensitive disjunction of norms that constitute belief.
 Either way, Ryleans should embrace the intersubjective indeterminacy of belief.

 + Chapter 8: Brute believers and monkey mindreaders

 Ought anthropomorphism—the attribution of human-like psychological capacities to nonhuman animals—be prohibited in animal cognition research?
 Do nonhuman animals have beliefs?
 Are nonhuman animals belief attributors?
 Applying my Rylean account of belief to these methodological and substantive questions in animal cognition research illuminates a key moral of this dissertation: mental differences matter.